Alsace and the Early Years

-Jean-Jacques Henner was born from a peasant family on 5 March 1829 in Bernwiller in the south of Alsace.
-After Alsace was annexed by Germany in 1871, he opted for French nationality but retained strong ties with his region of origin, returning to it every year.
-Even though Alsace is very much present in his work, he cannot be considered as the leader of an Alsatian school or as a regionalist artist.
-In addition to L’Alsace.
-Elle attend, a symbolic work, he painted many landscapes of his native region, sometimes in an idealistic form, such as Dream or Sleeping Nymph.
+Jean-Jacques Henner was born on 5 March 1829 in Bernwiller in the south of Alsace.
+His parents were farmers.
+When Alsace was annexed by Germany in 1871, he chose French nationality but retained strong ties with the region of his birth, returning to it once a year.
+Alsace is present in his work as shown in his emblematic work L’Alsace.
+Elle attend (Alsace.
+She waits) and the many landscapes of his native region, including his idealistic nymphs in landscape.